 In 1873, Dr. Joseph Howe injected goat's milk into the veins of a tuberculotic patient, immediately recording dizziness, back pain and uncontrollable eye movements.
 He doubled the dose: the patient died.

-Despite the unfortunate result, the doctor did not give up, continuing his experiments on dogs (killing 7) and then three years later he was convinced: human milk would be needed to replace human blood, not goat!
+Despite the unfortunate result, the doctor did not give up, continuing his experiments on dogs (killing 7) and then three years later he was convinced: to replace human blood, human milk would be needed, not goat's milk!
 No. Not even.
-To the umpteenth dead patient, the terrible conclusion: milk was not the ideal replacement for blood, it was not an ideal synthetic blood.
+With yet another dead patient, the terrible conclusion: milk was not the ideal substitute for blood, it was not an ideal synthetic blood.

 Already.
-Because human blood is a special mix of salts, proteins, cells and platelets perfectly organized to transport oxygen and nutrients through the body: our network of veins is a real transport infrastructure (on average 160km long per person) through which the blood pulls garbage away from the kidneys, transports antibodies and hormones; when there is a wound, the blood forms a film over her and allows for healing.
-One of its fundamental components, hemoglobin, is so important to life that you can find it in virtually any kind of living thing.
+Because human blood is a special mix of salts, proteins, cells and platelets perfectly organized to transport oxygen and nutrients through the body: our network of veins is a real transport infrastructure (on average 160km long per subject) through which the blood takes away garbage from the kidneys, transports antibodies and hormones; when there is a wound, the blood forms a film on it and allows healing.
+One of its key components, hemoglobin, is so important to life that you can find it in virtually any kind of living thing.

 Since 1600 attempts to replace it have included all sorts of substances: milk, beer, urine, saline solutions and more that is even better not to say.
 The problem remained: the huge demand for transfusions has increased, and blood is really needed for everything from surgery to cancer treatment, from transplants to accidents.